sc2-pulse/sc2-pulse/README.md

 To ensure that the potential violation is a minor one, the following rules are applied:
 * it is called twice per hour: 1 full ladder scan + 1 small scan(1v1 platinum-gm)
 * a very low request rate is used
-* only public data is pulled(leaderboards)
-* only the required endpoints are called
+* the data is considered as if it came from the regular dev API and the relevant ToS and Privacy Policy are applied.

 It is used only when everything else breaks, this way we show the motivation behind it: we don't want to datamine/disrupt the services or violate the terms, we'll happily use the proper endpoints if they are available.

 The community likes the stats, and amateur tournaments rely on it, so I feel like such a minor violation is not a big deal, but it's up to Blizzard to decide what is allowed and what is not.
 I will remove it if Blizzard doesn't like it.

+#### Manual web API
+Some endpoints can be manually redirected to web API via AdminController.

 ## Task configuration
 [Cron class](src/main/java/com/nephest/battlenet/sc2/config/Cron.java) contains all scheduled tasks.